Pregnancy Nutrition: Essential Supplements and Nutrition for a Healthy Pregnancy and Baby

 • Potential increased preterm birth risk

-• Postpartum depression in mothers (DHA is depleted during pregnancy and breastfeeding)
+• Postpartum depression in mothers (DHA depleted during pregnancy and breastfeeding)

 Food sources: Fatty fish (salmon, sardines, anchovies, herring).
-Plant sources (flaxseeds, chia seeds, walnuts) provide ALA, which converts very inefficiently to DHA (typically less than 5%).
+Plant sources (flaxseeds, chia seeds, walnuts) provide ALA, which converts very inefficiently to DHA (typically <5%).

-Fish consumption caution: While fish provides excellent DHA, pregnant women must avoid high-mercury fish (shark, swordfish, king mackerel, tilefish, bigeye tuna) due to mercury's neurotoxic effects on fetal brain development.
-Safer options include salmon, sardines, anchovies, and light tuna (limited amounts).
+Fish consumption caution: While fish provides excellent DHA, pregnant women MUST avoid high-mercury fish (shark, swordfish, king mackerel, tilefish, bigeye tuna) due to mercury's neurotoxic effects on fetal brain development.
+Safer options: salmon, sardines, anchovies, light tuna (limited amounts).

-Forever Arctic Sea: Provides high-quality DHA and EPA omega-3s from fish and calamari oil.
-However, pregnant women should consult their obstetrician about appropriate omega-3 dosing during pregnancy, as needs may vary.
+Forever Arctic Sea consideration: Provides high-quality DHA and EPA omega-3s from fish and calamari oil.
+However, pregnant women should consult obstetrician about appropriate omega-3 dosing during pregnancy, as needs may vary.

 B-vitamin complex supports: